rileytwo/QLColorCode/README.md

        --kw-case=<upper|lower|capitalize>
               control case of case insensitive keywords

 **Warning:** my fork uses an external `Highlight`.
-It will attempt to find `highlight` on your `PATH` (so it should work out of the box for homebrew and MacPorts), but if it can't find it, it'll use `/opt/local/bin/highlight` (MacPorts default).
+It will attempt to find `highlight` on your `PATH` (so it should work out of the box for Homebrew and MacPorts), but if it can't find it, it'll use `/opt/local/bin/highlight` (MacPorts default).
 This can be changed:

     defaults write org.n8gray.QLColorCode pathHL /path/to/your/highlight

 It is also possible to have the HTML preview converted to RTF.
 Using RTF allows the contents of the file to be displayed instead of an icon -- similar to QLStephen.